pzbin/PelicanApp/README.md

 Possibility 2 - docker compose in the root of the project:

     * create executable jar - root of the projet - command line - mvn clean install - this will create an executable jar archive in the target folder in the root of the project
-    * run the docker compose up - root of the projet - command line - 2 services - mysql container named 'pelican-mysql' + springboot application
+    * run the docker compose up --build - root of the projet - command line - 2 services - mysql container named 'pelican-mysql' + springboot application
     * mysql container contains 20 seconds healthcheck - user creation + permissions + post table (mysql init file)
     * on healthy - springboot application jar is copied to container and run
     * containers share the network with their host (reusage of the localhost ip defined in dev profile)